 Each team will have a Hustler, Engineer, and Designer but this doesn’t mean that each team has a person who owns each hat independently.
 Instead, the team should have a nice blend of skills that allows them to design, build and sell a product.

-This new product development process will start in the first week of July and we will be sharing more things about it, stay tuned!
+This new product development process will start in the first week of July and we wrote a bit more about it, check it out!

 Regarding new business, the first half of the year was challenging!
 We worked with several clients and we also acquired new projects to work on, however, our sales machine is not working as good as we would like.